TimLeitch/Dialpad_Audit/readme.md

 ## Notes
 * You must have a Dialpad account to use this script.
 You can get a token from the Dialpad API page.

-* The script will only download the links to the voicemails.
-It will not download the voicemails themselves.
+* The script will only download the links to the recordings.
+It will not download the recordings themselves.
 You can use a download manager to download the files, or you can use a script like this one to download the files directly.